-Note: The tires on some machines are foam filled and do not need air added to them.
+Note: The tires on some machines are foam filled

 - 1 Check all tire treads and sidewalls for cuts, cracks, punctures and unusual wear. - 2 Check each wheel for damage, bends and cracked welds. - 3 Check each lug nut for proper torque.
 Refer to Section 2, Specifications. - 4 Check the pressure in each air-filled tire.
 Add air as necessary.
-Refer to Section 2.
-Specifications.
+Refer to Section 2, Specifications.